All Episodes

 These guys want the troops to come home.

-This they've they've This is an this is an emergency circling of the wagons to try to convince the American people that dingy Harry Benedict Arnold Reed didn't say what he said when we all heard him say it.
+This is an emergency circling of the wagons to try to convince the American people that Dingy Harry Benedict Arnold Reed didn't say what he said, but we all heard him say it.

 We can't win.